Tiggax/zakljucna_naloga/src/sec/3metode.typ

 #import "@preview/oxifmt:0.2.1": strfmt

+In order to model the bioreactor a system of @ODE was created.
+An application (discussed further in @app-sec) was built for calculations of the system of @ODE used to model the bioreactor.

-= Dummy data of a bioreactor process
+= Data of a bioreactor process

+Data for bioreactor model fitting was randomly generated from data points in approximate industrial bioreactor processes.
+The Dataset can be seen in @data_figure.

 #figure(
-  caption: [dummy data, consisting of different values, and points of no known data.], table(
+  caption: [data, consisting of different values, and points of no known data.], table(
     columns: 6,
     fill: (x,y) => if y == 0 {color.mix(teal, white)